 - Any books and other publications be offered to the Kennet School Library.

 - Any original documents or other written materials be offered to the Berkshire County Records Office.

-- Any photographic and similar materials be offered to Newbury Museum.
+- Any photographic and similar materials be offered to West Berkshire Museum.